 You homeschool, right?
 What curriculum do you use and do you have any favorite resources you can suggest?

-Yes we do homeschool our 3 girls and we don't use a purchased curriculum.
-We unschool, but that term is so broad, and means different things for each family.
+Yes, we do homeschool our 3 girls and we don't use a purchased curriculum.
+We unschool, but that term is so broad and means different things for each family.
 We use our library and the world to work on themes together—like the Titanic, or the Civil War, or Volcanoes, and then just go for it.
 It works for us and is always changing.
-I have a category on the blog "learning" that I try to file this under.
-I could write a whole blog about this, but then I'd have no time left (between my sewing and other pursuits) to actually unschool! ha!
+I have a category on the blog called "learning" that I try to file this under.
+I could write a whole blog about this, but then I'd have no time left to actually unschool! ha!

 So, I realize you don't do ads but what's your deal with company links and are you associated with any companies as an associate?

 Except for the following shops listed below, I don't review or link to items for profit, cash, or trade—so if I link to a shop, it's because I really do just like them or what they are selling.
 Sometimes I do review products I have been sent for free and I clearly say in the post I was given something.
-I enjoy reviewing books and sometimes receive review copies for free and sometimes I buy them, again I state in the blog post if they were purchased by me.
+I enjoy reviewing books and sometimes receive review copies for free and sometimes I buy them, again I state in the blog post if they were purchased by me or sent to me for free.
 There are new FTC rules regarding product reviews on blog and I am in compliance with these, please check it out.

 What kind of sewing machine do you use?
 How about some advice on what to look for?